 Your ticket to the gunfight also includes admission to the Historama Theater.
 It is located next door to the O.K.
 Corral and is a great place to brush up on your Tombstone history.

 The Historama theater consists of a large-scale rotating diorama.
-The narrator delves into the area’s history, highlighting several major events that shaped this mining town.
+The show is narrated by the legendary actor, Vincent Price.
+He delves into the area’s history, highlighting several major events that shaped this mining town.

 The setup seems a bit hokey, but the show was informative and held my kids’ attention the majority of the time.
 There are sound and multimedia effects that keep it engaging.

-I am a bit of a history nerd so I really enjoyed learning more about Tombstone beyond just the gunfight at O.K.
+I am a bit of a history nerd, so I really enjoyed learning more about Tombstone beyond just the gunfight at O.K.
 Corral.
-The show is about 25 minutes long and was worth a stop.
+The show is about 25 minutes long and is worth seeing.
+Check at the front desk for daily showtimes.

-3. Pick up a newspaper at the Tombstone Epitaph
+Pick Up a Newspaper at the Tombstone Epitaph

 The Epitaph is Arizona’s oldest newspaper and is still published today.